 In many countries, in order to be considered a fertilizer, a product must contain a minimum percentage of total nitrogen, available phosphate and soluble potash.

 That's often written as NPK - such as 10 10 10 fertilizer or 5-10-5 fertilizer - "the big 3" mentioned in the question above.
 That required percentage can be quite high, well over 20%.

 Notice that it’s available phosphate and soluble potash, not total.
 This has an unfortunate consequence for organic fertilizers.

 Nutrients in organic fertilizers are wrapped up in various organic compounds that need to be broken down by microbes before they become available to plants.

 That's how nature does it, and it takes time.
 Most of these nutrients are not so quickly "available."

 That means much of the NPK in these fertilizers doesn't get counted on the label, which means many fertilizers used in organic gardening don't qualify as a fertilizer, and look like poor value when compared to the high numbers of a chemical fertilizer.

 That's why things like compost and kelp aren't technically "fertilizers."
-For example, the kelp I used to sell was 0.1-0.5-1.0.
+For example, the seaweed I use is only a 0-0-1.